PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 esac

 ```
 Nothing terribly complicated, a few utility functions to help manage conditional inclusion of environment variables, paths, etc., based on platform.

-Among other things, The `isMacOS` function appeared in that commented-out block of settings related to ICU4C, et al, mentioned above.
+Among other things, the `isMacOS` function appeared in that commented-out block of settings related to ICU4C, et al, mentioned above.

 **Lightbulb flash**